tiangolo/issue-manager/README.md

             {
                 "answered": {
                     "delay": "P3DT12H30M5S",
-                    "message": "It seems the issue was answered, I'll close this now."
+                    "message": "It seems the issue was answered, closing this now."
                 },
                 "validated": {
                     "delay": 300,